tylern4/clasqaDB/README.md

         This is also **very strict**: so far, only about half the runs are `silver`
       * defect: not `gold` or `silver`
-  * for more details, see section *QA data storage, Table files*

 * Groovy Access
   * first set environment variables by running `source env.sh`